junxit/us-congress-bills-112/bill.md

 ---
-legis-num: S.J.Res.
+legis-num: S.J.
+RES.
 22
-congress: 112th CONGRESS
+congress: One Hundred Twelfth Congress of the United States of America
 session: 1st Session
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

-# S.J.Res.
+# S.J.
+RES.
 22

-That the resolution from the Senate (S.J.
-Res.
-22) entitled “Joint resolution to grant the consent of Congress to an amendment to the compact between the States of Missouri and Illinois providing that bonds issued by the Bi-State Development Agency may mature in not to exceed 40 years.”, do pass with the following
+> To grant the consent of Congress to an amendment to the compact between the States of Missouri and Illinois providing that bonds issued by the Bi-State Development Agency may mature in not to exceed 40 years.

-*Strike out all after the resolving clause and insert:*
+That

 ## § 1.
 Consent